johannesbuehl/johncg/README.md

 ## Roadmap for Release
 - create documentation (including: Template-update-objects, psalm-file-definitions, config-file, companion-setup)
 - rethink direct integration of song- / psalm- / etc. template integration
+- move ajv-compile out of function to only create them once
+- use http-status-codes in answer to client

 ## Planned
 - make keyboard-navigation better